gemini64/a1-llm/README.md

 A setup script `install.sh` is provided to automatically set-up the project.

-This will orderly: create a python virtual environment, activate it, install the project required modules, set-up an env file to store local API keys, and fetch and configure external tools (tint).
+This will orderly: create a python virtual environment, activate it, install the required python modules, set-up a `.env` file to store API keys and secrets, and fetch and configure external tools (tint).

-You will need:
+Setup requirements:
-- Python 3.11 (strongly advised)
+- python 3.11 (strongly advised, use either `homebrew` on macOS or `pyenv` to manage and select multiple python installs)
 - curl
 - a macOS or linux host

 **Note:** This project uses **spacy**, an NLP python module.
 At the moment the only version that seems to install and work correcly on somewhat recent python versions is **3.8.4**.
+Spacy **3.8.4** is unaviable for arm64 linux hosts, expect the automated setup to fail if you're using this combination.

 ### 1. Install

 Clone this repository, `cd` to its `root directory`, and follow the steps described below.

-1. Open `install.sh` with a text editor and ensure the `PY_EXE` variable is set to the **python binary** you wish to use.
+1. Open the `install.sh` script with a text editor and ensure the `PY_EXE` variable is set to the **python binary** you wish to use.
 In the example provided I'm setting it to the local python3.11 instance installed in my homebrew prefix.
 ```bash
 #!/bin/bash